What is She Runs: Cardiff all about?

 LiRF

-I live in Penylan, born in Surrey, moved to Cardiff when I was two, over 50 years ago.
-Married with 2 children, Lily 26 & Sam 23, plus my fur baby Herbie the Frenchie.
+I live in Penylan, born in Surrey, moved to Cardiff when I was two.
+Married with 2 grown up children, Lily & Sam, plus my fur baby Herbie the Frenchie.
 I work in banking.

 I run because it helps me in so many ways mentally & physically.
 It’s my time whether I’m running solo or with company and I love it.

 I started running in 2015 when I signed up for the 2016 World Half Marathon in Cardiff, followed by the Cardiff Half the same year.
 Unfortunately running had to take a back seat for a while in 2017 & 2018.
-I restarted mid 2019 and joined She Runs: Cardiff in October that year as well as signing up for the 2020 Cardiff Half, which I finally did in March this year.
-I struggled with my running in the early part of lockdown, but the online support from all the fantastic She Runs ladies and the wonderful C25K group really helped me get back in the groove.
-I love being part of this amazing group of women.
+I restarted mid 2019 and joined She Runs: Cardiff in October that year as well as signing up for the 2020 Cardiff Half, which finally happened in March 2022.
+Since joining She Runs I have also gone onto do a full marathon and an ultra marathon, both things I would never have imagined I could be capable of without out the support of this amazing group.

 Deborah

-I’ve been married to Rob for 8 years and am a very proud mum to Alex who’s 34 and a Doctor of Psychology.
-I recently retired and am now a full time carer for Hubby who has health and mobility issues.
-I’m passionate about food and cooking, and enjoy spin classes and the outdoors.
+I’m 62, married and a very proud mum to my lovely son who’s 37.
+I’m officially “retired” but a full time carer for Hubby who has health and mobility issues.
+I’m passionate about food and cooking, and enjoy spin classes, cold water dipping, hiking and generally being outdoors.

-In Lockdown 1 and with the gym closed I decided to take on Couch to 5k as my “daily exercise” having never run before as I believed I couldn’t (I have dodgy knees from one too many hard landings as a young gymnast).
-I hated every minute of it but by the time I’d “graduated” I found myself hooked.
+In Lockdown 1 and with the gym closed I took on Couch to 5k having never run before as I believed I couldn’t (I have dodgy knees from one too many hard landings as a young gymnast).
+I hated every minute of it until about Week 6, but by the time I’d “graduated” I found myself completely hooked.
 I loved the headspace, buzz and freedom running gave me.

 I “stalked” She Runs on Facebook for some time but hesitated to join as I didn’t consider myself a “proper” runner.
-I finally took the plunge in 2021, participating in our then “virtual” world before joining the Social Runs and haven’t looked back since.
+I finally took the plunge in 2021 and haven’t looked back since!
+I became a Run Buddy in 2022.

 I’m incredibly proud to be part of a group of such inspirational women of all ages and abilities, some of whom I have never met, who have supported, encouraged and motivated me to run in the rain, the dark, up the tallest sand dune in Wales dressed as an elf, across the Severn Bridge, whilst litter picking and to raise funds for some very deserving charities.

 My running isn’t fast or pretty but I simply love it.
 I run for my mental and physical wellbeing and so enjoy the social aspect of being a She Runner.
-As a run buddy I hope to “pay back” some of the support and encouragement that has spurred me on and to motivate and inspire others on their own running journeys.
+As a run buddy I hope to “pay back” some of the support and encouragement that has, and continues to spur me on and to motivate and inspire others on their own running journeys.

 Gemma